 Patients are usually over age 60 years.
 Many patients are asymptomatic when the diagnosis is made because of the finding of abnormal blood counts.
 Fatigue, infection, or bleeding related to bone marrow failure are usually the presenting symptoms and signs.
 The course may be indolent, and the disease may present as a wasting illness with fever, weight loss, and general debility.
 On examination, splenomegaly may be present in combination with pallor, bleeding, and various signs of infection.
 Myelodysplastic syndromes can also be accompanied by a variety of paraneoplastic syndromes prior to or following this diagnosis.

 Anemia may be marked with the MCV normal or increased, and transfusion support may be required.
 On the peripheral blood smear, macro-ovalocytes may be seen.
-The white blood cell count is usually normal or reduced, and neutropenia is common.
-The ...
+The white blood cell count is usually normal or reduced, and ...